corrode/corrode.github.io/content/drafts/async.md

 and modern Linux can handle tens of [thousands of threads](https://thetechsolo.wordpress.com/2016/08/28/scaling-to-thousands-of-threads/).

-Turns out, computers are pretty good at doing multiple things at once.
+Turns out, computers are pretty good at doing multiple things at once nowadays.

 Async Rust is likely more memory-efficient than threads, at the cost of added complexity.
 Even the async book
 [acknowledges this](https://rust-lang.github.io/async-book/01_getting_started/02_why_async.html#async-vs-threads-in-rust):

 > If you don't need async for performance reasons, threads can often be the
 > simpler alternative.

-I would like to add that threaded code in Rust undergoes the same stringent safety checks as the rest of your Rust code.
-It is protected from data races, null dereferences, and dangling references, ensuring a level of thread safety that prevents many common pitfalls found in concurrent programming, so some of the traditional arguments against threads do not apply to Rust.
+I would like to add that threaded code in Rust undergoes the same stringent safety checks as the rest of your Rust code: It is protected from data races, null dereferences, and dangling references, ensuring a level of thread safety that prevents many common pitfalls found in concurrent programming, so some of the traditional arguments against threads do not apply to Rust.

-## How to Improve Async Rust
+## How to Improve The State Of Async Rust

 Currently, Rust's core language and its standard library offer just the absolute essentials for `async/await` capabilities.
 The bulk of the work is done in